siansiansu/siansiansu/README.md

 # Hello!

-I'm Min-Sian from Taiwan, a country whose breathtaking beauty has captured my heart indefinitely.
+I'm Bîn-hiân from Taiwan, a country whose breathtaking beauty has captured my heart indefinitely.

 ## About

-- I'm currently holding the position of Senior Software Engineer at [17LIVE](https://about.17.live/).
 - I'm currently engaged in a diverse learning journey, encompassing C / C++, Go, software architecture, and Taiwanese.
 - I have a profound passion for nature observation, with a special focus on avian wonders!
 Expore my [Instagram](https://www.instagram.com/siansiansu) for more!